Where technology meets the timeless craft of the Old Masters

 From pixels to paint

-This synthesis of past and present transforms imagination into tangible form: an AI-conceived concept, painted entirely by hand in the language of the Old Masters.
+This synthesis of past and present transforms imagination into tangible form: a conceived concept, painted in the language of the Old Masters.